philkra/elastic-apm-php-agent/docs/examples/spans.md

 $agent->stopTransaction($trxName);

-// send our transactions to te apm
+// send our transactions to the apm
 $agent->send();
 ```